ittsmoa/ittsmoa/README.md

 ---

-⭐ Motivated to grow as a software engineer and contribute to meaningful projects.
+⭐ Motivated to grow as a software engineer and contribute to reliable, well-designed software systems.